Tax Management India. Com

 X X X X Extracts X X X X

-..... he legal result either of the construction of the documents or the weight of certain circumstances.
+..... r of the construction of the documents or the weight of certain circumstances.
 If this were permitted, litigation would have no end, except when legal ingenuity is exhausted.
 It is a principle of law that this cannot be permitted and there is abundant authority reiterating that principle.
 Thirdly, the same principle, namely, that of setting to rest rights of litigants, applies to the case where a point, fundamental to the decision, taken or assumed by the plaintiff and traversable by the defendant, has not been traversed.
-In that case also a defendant is bound by the judgment, although it may be true enough that subsequent light or ingenuity might suggest some traverse which had not been taken.
+In that case also a defendant is bound by the judgment, although it may be true enough that subsequent light or ingenuity might suggest some traverse which had not been taken."
 10.2 At the time of hearing, the learned DR has also not brought anything on record suggesting that there was any material change in the facts and circumstances for the year under consideration viz a viz in the immediate preceding assessment year.
 Accordingly we are of the view that the assessee cannot be denied the benefit of deduction under section 80 IC of the Act.
-10.3 We also find that there is no prohibition under the provisions of section 80 IC of the Act .....
+10.3 We also find that there is no prohibition under the provisions of section 80 IC of the Act that the eligible ind .....

 X X X X Extracts X X X X